-I found this recipe for French Toast in Betty Crocker’s Do Ahead Cookbook: From the Freezer and the Refrigerator, © 1972.
+I adapted this recipe for French Toast in Betty Crocker’s Do Ahead Cookbook: From the Freezer and the Refrigerator, © 1972.
 It is a practically perfect way to make french toast.
 You can prepare a large batch of crispy, crunchy, battered bread at one time.
 A great way for a crowd (or my family) to eat at one time.
 I used a package of large French rolls, sliced on the diagonal, which created ideal-sized dippers for the kiddos.
 An added plus is that you can wrap them well for freezing and store them for later eating.

-Oven French Toast
+Recipe: Oven French Toast

-1 1/4 cups milk
+- 1 1/4 cups milk

-1 1/2 Tablespoons sugar
+- 1 1/2 Tablespoons sugar

-1/2 teaspoon salt
+- 1/2 teaspoon salt

-16 slices bread (OR slice four 8-inch French rolls on the diagonal)
+- 16 slices bread (OR slice four 8-inch French rolls on the diagonal)

 - In shallow dish, mix eggs, milk, sugar, and salt.
 Dip bread pieces in egg mixture and arrange on prepared baking sheets.
 Bake until underside is golden, about five minutes.
 Turn slices; bake until golden brown, about 2-5 minutes more.